9.5 Overall Score

 We've always had security to provide peace of mind in one form or another — a gate around a city, a moat around a castle, a fence around your property, or just a lock on your door.
 Home security systems started gaining more traction in the early 1990s and led to a sharp decline in residential burglaries, but with so many options now, it can be hard to tell which one is best for you.
 Here are a few things to know before taking a look at the best home security companies.

-A home security system will have a few basic components: a keypad unit, at least one or two sensors, and a monitoring station.
+A home security system will have a few basic components: a keypad unit or base station, at least one or two sensors, and a monitoring station.
 The keypad is the brain of the system, usually mounted on a wall in a high-traffic area of your home.
 The keypad allows you to arm and disarm your system, and some systems can even be armed remotely from a cell phone.
 Sensors come in two pieces.
 One piece, you'll place on the edge of a door/window, and the other piece you'll place next to it on the door/window frame.
-The sensors will be able to tell when a window or door is closed.
+The door and window sensors will be able to tell when a window or door is closed.

 Typical home security equipment consists of the following:

 Control panel—This is the brain of your home security system.
 The control panel allows you to arm and disarm your system and is usually mounted on a wall in a busy area of your home, such as the kitchen or living room.
-A lot of WiFi-compatible home security systems will have apps that allow you to arm and disarm your home security system from a mobile device.
+A lot of WiFi-compatible home security systems will have an app that allows you to arm and disarm your home security system from a mobile device.

 Window/door sensors—Window and door sensors are the bread and butter of your home security system.
 These basic sensors are mounted on your doors or windows and alert the keypad unit of a break-in when a door or window is opened.
 Every security system will have at least one or two door/window sensors.

-Motion detectors—These detect movement inside or out of a home.
+Motion detectors—A motion detector detects movement inside or out of a home.
 Some motion sensors are advanced enough to detect the difference between a human and a pet such as a cat or a dog.
 If movement is detected, it alerts the keypad unit.

 Smoke detectors—These detect fire and smoke in your home and send alerts to the keypad unit.